Insulin index

-Explanation of Index
+List

+In the table below, glycemic and insulin scores show the increase in the blood concentration of each.

 The Insulin Index is not the same as a glycemic index (GI), which is based exclusively on the digestible carbohydrate content of food, and represents a comparison of foods in amounts with equal digestible carbohydrate content (typically 50 g).

 The insulin index compares foods in amounts with equal overall caloric content (240 kcal or 1000 kJ).
 Insulin indexes are scaled relative to white bread, while glycemic index scores nowadays are usually scaled with respect to pure glucose, although in the past white bread has been a reference point for GI measurements as well.

-In the chart below, glycemic and insulin scores show the increase in the blood concentration of each.
-A higher satiety score indicates how much less was eaten from a buffet after participants ate the listed food.
+A higher satiety value indicates increase of satiety after eating a serving of equal overall caloric content, scaled relative to white bread.

 Glucose (glycemic) and insulin scores were determined by feeding 1000 kilojoules (239 kilocalories) of the food to the participants and recording the area under the glucose/insulin curve for 120 minutes then dividing by the area under the glucose/insulin curve for white bread.
 The result being that all scores are relative to white bread.
-The satiety score was determined by comparing how satiated participants felt within two hours after being fed a fixed number of calories (240 kilocalories) of a particular food while blindfolded (to ensure food appearance was not a factor), then dividing that number by how satiated the participants felt after eating white bread.
+The satiety value was determined by comparing how satiated participants felt within two hours after being fed a fixed number of calories (240 kilocalories) of a particular food while blindfolded (to ensure food appearance was not a factor), then dividing that number by how satiated the participants felt after eating white bread.

 White bread serves as the baseline of 100.
 In other words, foods scoring higher than 100 are more satisfying than white bread and those under 100 are less satisfying.
-The satiety score was negatively correlated to the amount eaten by participants at a subsequent buffet.
+The satiety value was negatively correlated to the amount eaten by participants at a subsequent buffet.

 ± indicate uncertainty in the data.
 For example 60 ± 12 means that there's a 95% chance the score is between 60-12 (48) and 60+12 (72), 60 being the highest probability assuming a bell curve.
-In practice this means that if two foods have large uncertainty and have values close together then you don't really know which score is the higher.
+In practice, this means that if two foods have large uncertainty and have values close together then it is difficult to distinguish which score is higher.